polarblau/suggest/README.markdown

 ```

 More information and demo can be found [here](http://polarblau.github.com/suggest/).
+An example with ajax calls can be found in example.html

 The plugin will generate the CSS required based on the input's styles.